Back to blog

 Quiet Power: Decoding Motor Decibels and Motion Tech

-Power recliners and reclining sectionals have become mainstream, but marketing claims of “quiet” operation are rarely quantified.
-Industry benchmarks place premium, ultra-quiet motors below 45–50 dB—roughly the ambient level of a quiet library or whispered conversation.
-Anything consistently louder can become noticeable during movies or evening relaxation.
+Power recliners have become mainstream, but marketing claims of “quiet” operation are rarely quantified.
+Common industry targets for high-quality, "ultra-quiet" motors are often below 45–50 dB—roughly the ambient level of a quiet library—when measured at a standard distance (approx. 1 meter) under normal operating conditions.
+Anything consistently louder may become noticeable during quiet movie scenes.

-Dual-motor systems that independently control the headrest and footrest usually require tighter engineering tolerances than single-motor designs, which can translate into smoother, quieter movement when properly executed.
-For home-theater setups, confirming the decibel rating is more important than chasing extra USB ports or cupholders.
+Dual-motor systems that independently control the headrest and footrest usually require tighter engineering tolerances than single-motor designs.
+This often translates into smoother movement when properly executed.
+For home-theater setups, verifying a decibel rating (if provided) is a more reliable indicator of quality than secondary features like USB ports.

 When evaluating reclining sofas, also check clearance specifications such as zero-wall or wall-hugger designs if your room layout is tight.
 Our 2026 Master Guide to Power Reclining Sectionals covers motion footprint planning and related engineering details in greater depth.